 We obtained PDFs of the articles and of any supplemental materials (these were often “methods and materials” online supplements with their own text and references lists).
 We initially attempted to convert the PDFs into text for ease of coding in content analysis tools, but abandoned this due to difficulties in conversion; we worked with the PDF articles directly.
 During coding we found one article that was not a biology article (it was a pure mathematics article) and we replaced it with an article derived from the next tuple in the original random selection for that strata.
-Appendix 1 includes a full list of categories in our sample frame and journals in our sample; Table 2 shows a distribution of articles from well-known journals in the top strata by impact factor.
+Appendix 1 includes a full list of categories in our sample frame and journals in our sample; Table 2 shows a distribution of articles from well-known journals in the top strata by impact factor (we did not intend to only choose articles from 5 of the top 10, that was simply a result of the method of randomization).

-Table 2: Numbers of articles included from Tier 1 journals
+Table 2: Numbers of articles included from Strata 1 journals